K0NGR3SS/AWS-IAM-Security-Intern-Access-Control/aws-sec-doc.md

 # Securing AWS EC2 Access for Interns with IAM

-In many companies, interns need access to development resources but must be kept far away from production systems.
+In many companies, interns need access to development resources but must be kept far away from production.
-In this project, I set up an **AWS IAM security model** that enforces exactly that — interns can manage development EC2 instances, but production stays completely locked down.
+In this project, I set up an **AWS IAM security model** that enforces exactly that, interns can manage development EC2 instances, but production stays completely locked down.

 ---

 ## The Challenge
 Imagine giving a junior intern full AWS permissions.
-It’s like giving your car keys to someone who just learned to drive — in the dark — on ice.
-Not a great idea.
+It’s like handing your phone unlocked to a toddler.
+You never know if they’ll open a game, delete your photos, or call your boss.

 The goal was simple:
 - Allow interns to start, stop, and view **development** EC2 instances.